 Check-out inspection.
 First we compare the damages of the resident’s room at the time of check-out to its condition described on the check-in.
 If any damages are noticed compared to the room’s original condition, the Housing Office will charge the student the cost of repairing/cleaning these damages.
-With respect to cleanliness, the room is expected to be perfectly clean at check-out time to receive a full refund, regardless of the check-in cleanliness.
+With respect to cleanliness, the room is expected to be perfectly clean, regardless of the room’s cleanliness at check-in.

 Paperwork.
 Next, the Housing Office reviews the check-out reports and the cleaning bills for each room.
-This can take one to three weeks – check outs for hundreds of residents are processed at once.
-After this process is complete it is submitted to the finance department who is responsible for creating the refund cheques, bank drafts, and wire transfers.
+This can take up to a few weeks as check outs for hundreds of residents are processed at once.
+After this process is complete the refund is submitted to the financial services who is responsible for creating the refund cheques, bank drafts, and wire transfers.

 When to contact the Campus Living